UKCloud/documentation/articles/azure/azs-how-create-vm-image-powershell.md

 toc_mdlink: azs-how-create-vm-image-powershell.md
 ---

-# How to create a custom image from a VM on Azure Stack using PowerShell
+# How to create a custom image from a VM on Azure Stack Hub using PowerShell

 ## Overview

 You can create an image resource from a generalised virtual machine (VM) that is stored as either a managed disk or an unmanaged disk in a storage account.
 You can then use the image to create multiple VMs.

-This article explains how to create a custom image from a VM on Azure Stack, which you can then use to deploy other VMs.
+This article explains how to create a custom image from a VM on Azure Stack Hub, which you can then use to deploy other VMs.

 ## Prerequisites

-To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack portal.
+To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack Hub portal.

 ## [1.
 Generalise your VM](#tab/tabid-1)